 What’s not natural is the rate of extinction we’ve seen in recent years.
 A normal, healthy rate of species extinction is the loss of one to five species in a year.
 But currently, extinction rates are 1,000-10,000 times higher than that.
 Some scientists predict that if current trends continue, we’ll see a new mass extinction event (at least 75% of species gone, which would be catastrophic) within the next 250 years.
 Others say that it’s already happening, and has been going on since human agriculture and civilization began about 12,000 years ago.
 It’s called the Holocene extinction, or sometimes the Anthropocene extinction.

 There are a huge number of reasons why biodiversity is important, but they can be categorized into two major categories: ecosystem maintenance, and human well-being.
 We’ll come back to the human stuff later, but what exactly is ecosystem maintenance?
-In a nutshell, the more diverse an ecological community is, the healthier and more productive it is.
 All life relies on the tasks performed by healthy ecosystems, which include food production, climate regulation, pest and disease control, decomposition (breaking down dead organisms), and the creation of clean, breathable air.
 Each organism (living thing) in an ecosystem plays a role in at least one of these processes, and taking even just one away can have far-reaching and apparently disproportionate consequences.